slz2003/RFCScope-/Errata_filtering/Result_manual/9729-6/packetizer_raw_output.md

 Revise the ABNF to allow single-digit non-zero integers and restrict accepted values through either the grammar or an additional numeric check enforcing the 0–65535 range.

-**Severity:** High
-  *Basis:* This inconsistency can lead to interoperability issues where valid authentication credentials might be rejected or out-of-range values accepted.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Structural Expert: Issue-1

 ---